 It was Ben Franklin who said, “Beware of little expenses; a small leak will sink a great ship.”
 If you want more Benjamins in your wallet, you’d be wise to heed old Ben’s advice.

 When is the last time you took out your bank statement and combed through it looking for recurring charges?
 Maybe there’s a streaming service you don’t use anymore or some kind of gourmet meal delivery kit service that you could cut out of your life.

 Ways To Make Extra Money

-There are many ways to cut your budget and we’ve only presented a small sample here.
+There are many ways to cut your budget and I’ve presented just a small sample here.
 But at some point, you may run out of areas to cut.
 That’s when you should consider making extra money.
 We’ve got a great guide with 20+ ways to make extra money here.